vatsan-madhavan/NetCoreScripts/README.md

 ## Install-Latest-DotNetCore

 [Install-Latest-DotnetCore.ps1](InstallLatestDotnetCore/) is a wrapper around [dotnet-install.ps1](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-install-script) and makes it easy to install the "latest" daily .NET Core builds or a specific version of .NET Core to Program Files folder without leaving crumbs behing in ARP (Add-Remove Programs) in Windows.

+## CopyWpfBins

+[CopyWpfBins.ps1](CopyWpfBins/) is a handy script used to copy locally built WPF binaries from a clone/enlistment of https://github.com/dotnet/wpf to any target folder.

+This is especially useful for updating a copy of the WindowsDesktop shared-framework with privately built WPF binaries, or updating a self-contained application used for testing with priate binaries.